 Far too often a flood is thought of as an event which is catastrophic to a general area when nearby water ways overflow their banks.
 Yet a portion of a home can more commonly flood with just an inch or two of water from poor property drainage which causes the surrounding storm runoff to build up and rise until property begins to take on water.
 When water rises up to the property, it’s a flood and when water rises up a property only flood insurance covers the financial loss.

 Your standard homeowners insurance does not have flood insurance included.
 Flood insurance is commonly offered by the National Flood Insurance Program or NFIP.
-Knoll Insurance Agency can find you a flood insurance plan that will fit your needs.
+Knoll Insurance Agency, Inc. can find you a flood insurance plan that will fit your needs.

 Why Flood Insurance